Team Services (Hosted XML) | TFS 2017 | TFS 2015 | TFS 2013

 You can change the workflow for a work item type (WIT) to support your business and team processes.
 WITs support tracking all types of work─requirements, tasks, code defects─to support software development.

 The workflow determines the logical progression and regression of work that team members will perform.
 It also specifies the values that appear in the drop-down menus for the State and Reason fields.
+For an overview of the default workflow states supported in the default process templates, see Choose a process.

 Workflow for Product Backlog Item (Scrum process template)